 Who Is Jamie Houston?

 Well, that got me asking questions about how to play and how hard it was, and so on.
 Sound familiar?
-I think many of us got our start on ukulele in a similar way.
+I know many of us got our start on ukulele in a similar way.

-Well, that humble beginning became what is now a driving passion to share the love of making music on the ukulele, or in this case, the Banjo Ukulele.
-I fell in love with the DUKE10 Banjo Uke last year, when I was sent version one to check out by its creator Ed Ackman, who lives right here in New Zealand!
+That humble beginning became a driving passion for me to share the love of making music on the ukulele (or in this case, the Banjo Ukulele!).
+I fell in love with the DUKE10 Banjo Uke in 2017, when I received 'Version 1' to check out by its creator Ed Ackman.
+A coincidence that he also lives right here in New Zealand!

 I loved it so much that when Ed told me he wanted to sell the business, I jumped at the chance to make DUKE BANJO UKULELES my own.

 Playing, singing or listening to music is such a wonderful thing.
 Many of us, me included, use it as a way to relieve stress and to add real joy into our lives and the lives of others.

 Ukulele has become the instrument of choice for millions of us around the world.
 It has to be the happiest instrument on the planet!
 We're sure you will agree that it's almost impossible not to smile and laugh when you are playing.

 By creating the DUKE10 Tenor Banjo Ukulele, DUKE BANJO UKULELES has a real stake in helping the world to become a better place.

 Our vision is for every ukulele player in the world to add a DUKE Banjo Uke to their (usually growing) collection.